mcarla/ufo/README.md

 - python 3.5 or later
 - numpy
-- pyopencl with a properly configured OpenCL backend
+- pyopencl with a properly configured OpenCL back-end
 - ipython3 is required for interactive use only